Gulaab Gang: Production

 As the film is based on the rural parts of India, many cast members would be portraying de-glamorous roles.
 Initially, actress Tabu was approached to play the lead, but due to a lack of funds filming could not be started.
 In April 2012, Soumik Sen approached Madhuri Dixit about the film.
 Later, Dixit officially announced her part in the film through her Facebook page.
 Tabu was then approached to play the second lead role, which she in turn declined; the role eventually went to Juhi Chawla, making Gulaab Gang the first time former rivals Chawla and Dixit have been on screen together.
 In December 2012, Tannishtha Chatterjee, Divya Jagdale, and Priyanka Bose signed on to play members of the gang.

 Filming

 Shooting started in October 2012.
 Initially, it was reported that the movie was based on Sampat Pal Devi's life as head of the Gulabi Gang, but the director refused to confirm the rumor, stating that while he respected her work but the movie was not based on her.
 The first schedule of the film, involving Dixit, started in December 2012 and wrapped in January 2013.
 Dixit reported that the first schedule ended with a "high-energy song" choreographed by Saroj Khan.
-Dixit also trained in martial art forms like Shaolin Kung Fu, Pekiti-Tirsia Kali and Shaolin Chin Na for the movie.
+Dixit also trained with martial arts expert Shifu Kanishka Sharma in martial art forms like Shaolin Kung Fu, Pekiti-Tirsia Kali and Shaolin Chin Na for the movie.
 In December 2012, Juhi Chawla joined the shoot at Kamalistan Studios, Mumbai.
 This was Chawla's first role with the negative shades.